open-data-science/ultimate_posts/COVID_2019/README.md

 1. Follow [WHO's advice](#whoadvice) to lower your chances of getting infecting.
 2. Stay inside, switch to remote work if possible.
-3 .
-Spread the word about the pandemia, share trustworthy information
+3. Spread the word about the pandemia, share trustworthy information.

 ## What you can do (as data scientists and active community members):